appscode/blog/content/post/kubeform-announcement/index.md

 ## What is Kubeform?

 Kubeform by AppsCode is a Kubernetes controller provisioning cloud or on-prem resources using Terraform providers.
 Kubeform provides Kubernetes CRDs for Terraform resources so that you can manage any cloud infrastructure in a Kubernetes native way.
 You just write a CRD for your cloud infrastructure, apply it and Kubeform will create it for you!
 Kubeform currently supports 6 top cloud platforms.
 These are AWS, Google Cloud, Azure, DigitalOcean, Linode and Equinix Metal.
-To know more about Kubeform you can visit the main website[here](https://kubeform.com/).
+To know more about Kubeform you can visit the main website [here](https://kubeform.com/).

 ## Kubeform Enterprise